|

 circumstantial evidence.
 We cannot convince the world of the necessity of

-this war for one simple reason.
-This is a war of choice.
+this war for one simple reason: This is not a war of necessity, but a war of choice.

 There is no credible information to connect Saddam Hussein to

-with cells in over 60 nations, struck at our wealth and our influence by turning
+with cells in more than 60 nations, struck at our wealth and our influence by turning

 our own planes into missiles, one of which would likely have slammed into the

-dome of this beautiful Capitol except for the brave sacrifice of the passengers
+dome of this beautiful Capitol except for the brave sacrifice of some of the passengers

-on board.
-The brutality seen on September 11th and in other terrorist
+who were on board that plane.
+The brutality seen on September 11, and in other terrorist

 by extremists to stop the daily encroachment of western values upon their